IbraheemTaha/Study_Resources/Books/Programming_Languages/Names_Links.md

 ## 5
 A book tells what constitutes modern C++. **_A Tour of C++ (C++ In-Depth Series)_** by **Bjarne Stroustrup** the creator of C++.

+## 6

+**_Modern Computer Architecture and Organization: Learn X86, ARM, and RISC-V Architectures and the Design of Smartphones, PCs, and Cloud Servers_** by **Jim Ledin** presents a comprehensive compilation of various topics about computer architecture and organization.

 # Java
 ## 1
 Same as C++ but for Java this time, the book **_Java: How to Program_** by **Harvey Deitel** and **Paul Deitel**.